WayHaySoe/OmegaLegendsSourceCode/README.md

   * Slider

- "Save Me" - when knocked down sets your player location to your teammate
+ "Save Me" - when knocked down, sets your player location to your teammate for revive

  # Notes
  Offsets may be outdated, so update them or otherwise use ByNameModding for Auto-Offsets-Update.